knewplay/book-programming-essential/programming-fundamentals/chapter5.md

   - Operations: Read articles, check out advertisements, or solve puzzles.
   - Storage: Kept in stacks or in special newspaper stands.

 Just as different items in a library have distinct operations and storage methods, data types in programming have their unique ways of being manipulated and stored.
 For instance, in the library, you wouldn't try to "listen" to a book or "read" a CD.
-Similarly, in our daily lives, you wouldn't "peel" a number like a fruit or "wear" it like a shirt.
+Similarly, in our daily lives, you wouldn't "peel" a number as you would a fruit, or "wear" a fruit as you would a shirt.
 Understanding and respecting these distinctions in programming ensures that we use data appropriately and efficiently.

 ![Labeled box](./figures/ch-5-library.jpg)
-*A box labeled "Harry Potter Series", illustrating variables in programming as organizational tools for data.*

 ## Common Data Types in Programming